LASER3284/YOLOv5-Object-Classification/README.md

 pipenv install
 ```
 **This command will install all the packages from the pipfile and will take A LONG TIME.
 Be patient, the terminal will print out success when finished.**
+If you're on windows some of the dependencies may fail to install.
+You will have to troubleshoot them manually.

 Then, enter your environment by typing:
 ```